 A laboratory experience focused on data collection and analysis related to the concepts studied in CHEM4274.
-(3 hours) (Spring, Odd) Co-requisite:CHEM4274
+(3 hours) (Spring, Odd)

 CHEM4651 Senior Chemistry Seminar

 This seminar will continue to focus on career/post-graduate preparations.
 Ethical issues in the sciences and the approach to chemistry from a Biblical worldview will be discussed.
 (Fall, Spring)